MetalMusings/MyOwnEtherCATDevice/README.md

 questions around it I had another look.
 I built a new board, and it all started to work.
 At time of writing it all seems to work.

+The latest vesion of the firmware has all parameters for step generators as PDOs.

 [Link here](Cards/EaserCAT-3000-Digital-Stepper-Analog-Encoder-Frequency/)

 ## EaserCAT 4000 - THCAD reader